 The Labour Force Survey is structured to collect data at the household level.
 The primary tool for collecting the data is a questionnaire that includes specific questions that would determine the economic status of the population.
-Trained interviewers conducted face-to-face interviews with members of the household.
+Trained interviewers will be conducting face-to-face interviews with members of the household.